My friend Coyote Peterson is a cool dude.

 Coyote sneaks over the cement dock and dives headfirst in the retainer rocks, grabbing a massive water snake.
 A struggle ensues, and at first I think Coyote’s hamming it up for TV, then I realize he’s getting bit, a lot, and is not joking around.
-He then pulls out this monstrosity, and it tries to french kiss him.
+He then pulls out this monstrosity that tries to french kiss him:

 Coyote tells me the snakes have an anti-coagulant in their bite, making the strikes look much worse than they are (read: bloodier).
 I misinterpret his statement as an invitation to let the snake bite me to which I say “fucking no”.
 Coyote survives with a little less blood, and the snake goes docile as I sing Marvin Gaye promising to buy it a juicy mouse for dinner.